-The companies operating in this field are Cellcom, Partner (which acquired the Med-1 operation), HOT, and Internet companies that also use leased infrastructures.
+In addition to the Company, other companies operating in this field are Cellcom, Partner (which acquired the Med-1 operation), HOT, and Internet companies that also use leased infrastructures.

 To the best of the Company's knowledge, Cellcom has deployed and set up a transmission network which it uses both for its own needs (instead of transmission provided for it in the past by the Company) and for competition with the Company in the transmission and data communications market.
 Cellcom offers its customers a complete package of solutions that includes domestic telephony, data communication and cellular communication, using its own infrastructure and its own sales array.
-Partner has also stepped up its activities in providing transmission and data communication services combined with telephony, for business customers.
+Partner provides transmission and data communication services combined with telephony, for business customers.

 Under the terms of its license, the Company is obliged to provide some of its communications services to all.
 According to the Ministry of Communications, interpretation of this and other provisions in the Domestic Carrier license in the matter of providing infrastructure services to license-holders, the Company is also obliged to provide infrastructure and transmission services to competing communications operators for providing services which compete with those of the Company.
-In October 2010, the Ministry of Communications notified the Company that it had violated the provisions of its license by refusing to provide transmission services to the Domestic Operator companies controlled by Cellcom and Partner, and that if the Company did not give notice within 7 working days that it had ceased the violation, the Ministry would be compelled to institute a proceeding for the imposition of a financial sanction or to consider some other action.
-The Company acted in accordance with the Ministry's decision but demanded the basis and reasons for it.
+The Company is acting in accordance with the Ministry's decision.
 On this matter, see also Section 2.16.8.
-For the Hayek Commission's recommendations dated October 4, 2011, including on the matter of providing services and enabling use of the Company's infrastructures, see Section 1.7.3.